gruenes-brett/webseite/ansible/README.md

 scraping event data from Facebook.

 ### 7. Installing the landing page
-A the landing page as implemented in the 'landing_page' folder of the gruenes-brett repo can be installed.
+A landing page, as implemented in the 'landing_page' folder of the gruenes-brett repo, can be installed.
+This playbook will also try to install Let's Encrypt certificates for all supplied domains.

-1. In `group_vars/globals`, adjust the `landing_page_domain` and `landing_page_domain_alias` (the latter may be empty)
+1. In `group_vars/globals`, adjust the `landing_page_domain` and `landing_page_domain_alias`
+   (the latter may be empty, or even a comma separated list of multiple domains without spaces).
 2. Execute the playbook
 ```
-ansible-playbook -i hosts_myinstance install_eventscraper.yml
+ansible-playbook -i hosts_myinstance setup_landing_page.yml
 ```

 ### Further manual setup steps